+Thereafter, for each session or continuous sessions absent, students are required to submit a written excuse from a parent/guardian.
 Students also may be required to submit a doctor's note at the sole discretion of the school district at any time.
 Students may not sign their own excuses even if they are eighteen years old.
-Receiving a written excuse from a parent does NOT in itself qualify the absence as excused.
+However, receiving a written excuse from a parent does NOT in itself qualify the absence as excused.
 The absence must be for a legal reason according to the school code and school board policy.